Skip to main navigation Skip to main content

 9. Share relevant data.

 Are you aware of a study or data directly related to this topic?
-Cite or share that information in your comment.
+Cite and provide that information in your comment.
 We strive to incorporate the best available science and information into our decisions.

 10. Stay connected.

 Explore additional opportunities to provide feedback throughout the rule, permit, or guidance document development process.
 There are often multiple ways and times for you to provide feedback over a period of months or even years.
-Stay up-to-date by visiting our Public Notices web page, signing up for permit public notice email alerts, and following the Kentucky Energy and Environment Cabinet on social media.
-For more information, email AIRKentucky@ky.gov.
+Stay up-to-date by visiting our Public Notices web page, signing up for permit public notice email alerts by sending an email to AIRKentucky@ky.gov, and following the Kentucky Energy and Environment Cabinet on social media.

 Example: Very Helpful vs. Less Constructive Comments